Bali Blue Moon

 NOTES FROM THE PEET’S ROASTERY

-When the beans first arrived at The Roastery, they were a very dark green, some with a tinge of blue, and had a rough matte surface.
+When the beans first arrived at The Roastery, they were a dark olive green, some with a tinge of blue, and had a rough matte surface.
 The chaff line was white like paper, and the general appearance like a Sulawesi (hi, neighbor).
 We found only one black bean and no other defects—a good sign.
 The aroma was fresh and earthy, like grass and mossy bark.

 -John Nicolini and Michael Madden, Roasters; Jamie Smith, R&D